 The cage should never be placed in direct sunlight as it can heat your hamsters up very quickly but should have enough indirect sunlight to keep them warm and alert them to natural day and night cycles.

 Cage size minimums for various species are not all that’s needed to consider, though.
-While space is an important factor to a happy hamster, so is the ability the exercise their natural instincts as they would in the wild.
+While space is an important factor to a happy hamster, so is the ability to exercise their natural instincts as they would in the wild.
 Hamsters are naturally active animals that love to forage.

 Their cage should allow them to exhibit these natural habits, and you need to include items that will encourage this behavior.
 Scattering their food around the cage will promote foraging, tunnels and wheels will keep them exercised and entertained, and different substrates like wood and sand baths will give them different textures to explore.
 Hamsters have very poor eyesight, and this variety of textures and scents will give them the sensory stimulation they require to stay happy.